 A big part of a successful DevOps implementation centers around monitoring and logging.
 Continuous deployment requires a set of systems for constantly monitoring the stability of the system. elmah.io is the perfect companion to keep an eye on your websites.

-Using our error/crash management system Stingray, you will be notified as soon as errors are introduced to production.
+When using our error/crash management system, you will be notified as soon as errors are introduced to production.
 We want to support your set of tools, which is why we have developed the elmah.io App Store.
 The App Store contains integrations for popular messaging tools like Slack, HipChat and Microsoft Teams.

 By combining contextual information about each error, with relevant help from StackOverflow, fixing bugs has never been easier.
 We even provide quick fixes, known from Visual Studio, to guide you towards the right documentation or services needed to fix bugs.

 Rapid deployments require great surveillance as well.
-Our deployment tracking module Jellyfish, creates the perfect overview of your recent releases and shows you how each release performs.
+Our deployment tracking add-on, creates the perfect overview of your recent releases and shows you how each release performs.
 The New Errors metric helps you identify when errors are introduced to production.

 You may think that elmah.io is made for monitoring live websites only.
 But in fact, utilizing the awesome features of elmah.io as part of your development process, and makes debugging a piece of cake.
 No more figuring out what went wrong by trying to decrypt the information on the YSoD (Yellow Screen of Death).